wyfo/apischema/docs/conversions.md

 {!bypass_conversions.py!}
 ```

+!!! note
+    For a more precise selection of bypassed conversion, for `tuple` or `Union` member for example, it's possible to pass the concerned class as the source *and* the target of conversion *with* `identity` converter, as shown in the example.

 ### Liskov substitution principle

 LSP is taken in account when applying dynamic conversion: serializer source can be a subclass of the actual class and deserializer target can be a superclass of the actual class.